Lebanon entry requirements for Hungary passport holders

 Hotel booking or host invitation

 Carry a printed hotel reservation or a letter of invitation from your host in Lebanon.
-Immigration officers occasionally ask for it, especially if you arrive without a clear itinerary.
+Immigration may ask for it during the visa on arrival process, especially if you're staying for more than a few days.

 Recommended